Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Learn how to easily invest in Installed Building Products stock.

-Installed Building Products, Inc is a building products & equipment business based in the US.
+Installed Building Products is a residential construction business based in the US.
 Installed Building Products shares (IBP) are listed on the NYSE and all prices are listed in US Dollars.
-Installed Building Products employs 8,950 staff and has a trailing 12-month revenue of around 0.00.
+Installed Building Products employs 9,500 staff and has a trailing 12-month revenue of around $2.5 billion.

 Installed Building Products stock price (NYSE: IBP)Use our graph to track the performance of IBP stocks over time.